The symposium was recorded and is available in the STS Learning Center at no charge.

-The 2021 STS/EACTS/ESTS Latin America Thoracic Surgery Symposium will feature the latest research, innovations, techniques, and therapies that are driving improved care and patient outcomes.
+The 2021 STS/EACTS/ESTS Latin America Thoracic Surgery Symposium features the latest research, innovations, techniques, and therapies that are driving improved care and patient outcomes.
 Attendees will connect virtually with experts from around the globe and learn about best practices and experiences in thoracic surgery while navigating the pandemic.
 A world-class international faculty will offer late-breaking findings in a number of clinical areas, plus new data and insights on:

 - The impact of COVID-19 on general thoracic surgery practice